secwexen/aapp-mart/ACKNOWLEDGEMENTS.md

 ## Contributors

 We thank all contributors who have helped improve this project through code contributions, issue reporting, suggestions, and feature development.

+---

+Copyright © 2026 secwexen.

+AAPP-MART is licensed under the Apache-2.0 License.
+See [LICENSE](LICENSE) for the complete license text.